MAIN Your Money Taxes US IRS Tax Forms

 • The size of inheritances exempted from estate taxes will double - up from $5 million to $10 million per person.

 • The corporate tax rate will be reduced to 21 percent, from the current 35 percent.
 Unlike the temporary nature of the individual tax cut, the corporate tax cut is permanent.

 Again, these new provisions apply only to US residents filing their 2018 taxes in April 2019.

 While the filing deadline is in April, the earliest American can begin submitting their tax forms is the last week in January 2018.
-This year, it's anticipated that the IRS will begin accepting tax returns electronically beginning on Monday, January 22, 2018.
-Paper tax returns also began processing on the same day.
+This year, the IRS will begin accepting tax returns beginning on Monday, January 29, 2019.

 For early filers, most tax forms are downloadable from the official IRS site including the 1040, EZ, and Form 4868 extension form if you're running late (see below.)